 1949 - The Anne Jones Beach House, Capistrano CA. Unbuilt.

-1949 - The Douglas Kenaston House, 30 Lagunita Drive, Laguna CA. They lived there through at least 1966.
-The house was destroyed and a new house built in 1985.
+1949 - The Douglas Kenaston House, 30 Lagunita Drive, Laguna Beach CA. They lived there through at least 1966.
+Destroyed and a new house built in 1985.

 1949 - The John Kieffer House, 1252 Inverness Drive, Pasadena CA. Although listed in Jones' archives, the house was designed by Harold B. Zook, not Jones, and built in 1956.
 An article from a 1959 newspaper with Mrs. Kieffer confirms the house was designed by Zook.
 Perhaps they talked to Jones first.